binhnguyennus/awesome-scalability/README.md

-# Scalable, Available, Stable, Performant, and Intelligent System Design Patterns
+# The Patterns Behind Scalable, Reliable, and Performant Large-Scale Systems

-An updated and curated list of readings to illustrate best practices and patterns in building scalable, available, stable, performant, and intelligent large-scale systems.
+An organized reading list for illustrating the patterns behind scalable, reliable, and performant large-scale systems.
 Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems that serve millions to billions of users.

 #### If your system goes slow :traffic_light:
 > Understand your problems: scalability problem (fast for a single user but slow under heavy load) or performance problem (slow for a single user) by reviewing some [design principles](#principle) and checking how [scalability](#scalability) and [performance](#performance) problems are solved at tech companies.
 The section of [intelligence](#intelligence) are created for those who work with data and machine learning at big (data) and deep (learning) scale.